kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 66: January 27, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Finished the Pokedex project.
+React makes things easier!!
+I love it!

+**Thoughts**: I have a headache and I don't feel like coding but I did it anyway so I feel good about it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/pokedex/commit/31e4538fc34cdab95cd4ec22cf5f300cc9a32c83)

+---

 ### Day 65: January 26, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Worked on the Pokedex project.
 I'm having problem with the images but tomorrow I'll fix it.